-From his key contributions as a rookie on the pennant-winning Red Sox of 1967 to his final games spent entangled in one of the most controversial incidents in World Series history, Mike Andrews packed plenty of memorable moments into seven-plus big-league seasons.
-And while his baseball career may not have lasted as long -- or ended -- as he envisioned, it led directly to a second vocation that the former All-Star second baseman considers even more rewarding than playing on two AL championship teams.
+From his key contributions as a rookie on the pennant-winning Boston Red Sox of 1967 to his final games spent entangled in one of the most controversial incidents in World Series history, Mike Andrews packed plenty of memorable moments into seven-plus big-league seasons.
+And while his baseball career may not have lasted as long — or ended — as he envisioned, it led directly to a second vocation that the former All-Star second baseman considered even more rewarding than playing on two AL championship teams.

-As chairman of the Jimmy Fund of Dana-Farber Cancer Institute, located less than a mile up Brookline Avenue from Fenway Park, Andrews has spent more than 25 years helping to raise hundreds of millions for research and treatment into childhood and adult cancers.
-Rather than spin tales of his athletic feats during his many public appearances, he speaks of the dedicated scientists, caregivers, and patients engaged in the cancer fight at Dana-Farber -- "true heroes” whom he first encountered as a rookie.
+As chairman of the Jimmy Fund of the Dana-Farber Cancer Institute, located less than a mile down Brookline Avenue from Boston’s Fenway Park, Andrews spent 30 years before his 2009 retirement helping to raise hundreds of millions of dollars for research and treatment into childhood and adult cancers.
+Rather than spin tales of his athletic feats during his many public appearances, he spokeof the dedicated scientists, caregivers, and patients engaged in the cancer fight at Dana-Farber — “true heroes” whom he first encountered as a rookie.

-Andrews is the perfect man for the job.
-The Jimmy Fund has long been a favorite charity of the Red Sox, and Mike is accustomed to quietly turning in clutch performances that help others shine.
-All Sox fans worth their weight in Big Yaz Bread knows who led the club in hitting down the stretch of the 1967 American League race, but it’s a forgotten footnote that rookie Andrews was second to Carl Yastrzemski among regulars with a .342 batting average during the most pressure-packed September in team history.
+Andrews was the perfect man for the job.
+The Jimmy Fund has long been a favorite charity of the Red Sox, and Mike was accustomed to quietly turning in clutch performances that helped others shine.
+All Red Sox fans worth their weight in Big Yaz Bread know who led the club in hitting down the stretch of the 1967 American League race, but it’s a forgotten footnote that rookie Andrews was second to Carl Yastrzemski among regulars with a .342 batting average during that pressure-packed September.

-“Just today, I had an electrician at my winter house in Florida, and when he found out who I was, he named the entire starting lineup from ’67,” Andrews recalled recently.
-"That happens all the time.
+“Just today, I had an electrician at my winter house in Florida, and when he found out who I was, he named the entire starting lineup from ’67,” Andrews recalled in 2006..
+“That happens all the time.
 It was just a magical team; 2004 was great, but I’m not sure everybody will remember all the individuals the same way because players move around so much now.
-Plus the Red Sox are always contending, whereas the team had been bad for years before we came along -- and the excitement kept building each month.
+Plus, the Red Sox are always contending, whereas the team had been bad for years before we came along — and the excitement kept building each month.
 That season brought baseball back in New England.”

-He's been here so long that many likely assume Andrews is a New England native himself, but he’s in fact a Southern California boy.
-Born on July 9, 1943 in Los Angeles, he grew up in nearby Torrance rooting for the Pacific Coast League’s LA Angels and Hollywood Stars.
+Andrews was in the region so long with the Red Sox and the Jimmy Fund that many likely assume he is a New England native himself, but he’s in fact a Southern California boy.
+Born on July 9, 1943, in Los Angeles, he grew up in nearby Torrance rooting for the Pacific Coast League’s Los Angeles Angels and Hollywood Stars.

-The 6-foot-3, 195-pounder initially chose the gridiron -- accepting a full scholarship to UCLA that required his attending one year of junior college to complete the necessary foreign language requirement.
+The 6-foot-3, 195-pounder initialy chose the gridiron — accepting a full scholarship to UCLA that required his attending one year of junior college to complete the necessary foreign-language requirement.
 Andrews earned JC All-American honors as a split end at El Camino College, but then came a life-altering decision for the 18-year-old.

-Like many young prospects, Mike's first taste of professional baseball was humbling.
-All around him on the ’62 Olean squad were other former high-school hot shots, and as he later recalled for the Boston Globe: “I didn’t think much of my chances.
+Like many young prospects, Andrews’ first taste of professional baseball was humbling.
+All around him on the ’62 Olean squad were other former high-school hotshots, and as he later recalled for the Boston Globe: “I didn’t think much of my chances.
 So all I could do was give it everything I had.”
-Perhaps this self-deprecating attitude took the pressure off at the plate, as Andrews hit .299 with 12 homers and 89 runs scored in 114 games as the club’s starting shortstop.
+Perhaps this self-deprecating attitude took the pressure off at the plate, as Andrews hit .299 with 12 home runs and 89 runs scored in 114 games as the club’s starting shortstop.

 Moved up the chain to Winston-Salem for 1963, he hit just .255 there, but .323 after a midseason switch to Single-A Waterloo.
-He cut his combined error total at short by nearly 50 percent, and Sox brass boosted him again to Reading the next year.
-Mike batted .295, raised his fielding percentage again, and in 1965 -- while still just 21 years old -- earned an invitation to Red Sox spring training in Scottsdale from new manager Billy Herman.
+He cut his error total at shortstop by (more than 50 percent, and the Red Sox boosted him again the next year, to Double-A Reading.
+There he batted .295, raised his fielding percentage again, and in 1965 — while still just 21 years old — earned an invitation to Red Sox spring training in Scottsdale, Arizona, from new manager Billy Herman.

-Farmed out for the regular season to Triple-A Toronto, the top of Boston’s minor-league ladder, he had a disappointing (.246, 4 homers) year toiling for a fiery young manager named Dick Williams.
+Farmed out for the regular season to Triple-A Toronto, the top of Boston’s minor-league ladder, Andrews had a disappointing year (.246, 4 homers) toiling for a fiery young manager named Dick Williams.
 It was Williams who played a part in Andrews’ winter-league switch to second base (Rico Petrocelli already held the starting shortstop slot in Boston), and Mike excelled when he returned to Toronto for a second season in 1966.
-He played solid defensively at his new position, boosted both his batting average (to .267) and home run output (to 14) considerably, and led the International League in runs scored with 97.
+He played solid defense at his new position, boosted both his batting average (to .267) and home-run output considerably (to 14), and led the International League in runs scored with 97.

 The performance earned Andrews a September call-up to the ninth-place Red Sox, where he started five games in the waning days of the season.
-He batted seventh in his first major league contest, against his hometown Angels at Fenway Park on September 18, and went 0-for-4 with a run scored.
-His next action came a week later at New York, and on September 24 he notched his first big-league hit with a single off Fritz Peterson at Yankee Stadium in a 1-0 Sox loss.
+He batted seventh in his first major-league contest, against his hometown Angels at Fenway Park on September 18, and went 0-for-4 with a run scored.
+His next action came a week later at New York, and on September 24 he notched his first big-league hit, a single off Fritz Peterson at Yankee Stadium in a 1-0 Sox loss.

-“Mickey Mantle was one of my idols,” Andrews recalls of the event.
+“Mickey Mantle was one of my idols,” Andrews recalled of the event.
 “When he said, ‘Nice job, Mike,’ that was terrific.”
-Overall Andrews was 3 for 18 in the trial, with his other two safeties coming in the season finale at Chicago.
+Overall Andrews was 3-for-18 in the trial, with his other two safeties coming in the season finale at Chicago.

 “We can’t wait any longer,” the manager stated flatly after two Andrews errors on March 26.
 “He has a bad back and he can’t bend.
 If he can’t bend, he can’t play.”
-Even though Mike had notched a five-hit game and was batting close to .400 in Winter Haven, Williams announced that day that he was moving fellow Southern Californian rookie Reggie Smith from outfield to second base and putting Andrews on the bench.
+Even though Mike had notched a five-hit game and was batting close to .400 in the exhibition season, Williams announced that day that he was moving fellow Southern Californian rookie Reggie Smith from outfield to second base and putting Andrews on the bench.

 This was still the arrangement when the regular season started two weeks later, but it didn’t last much longer.
 Smith had his own defensive troubles at second, while the center field platoon of Jose Tartabull and George Thomas that replaced him was batting less than .200.
 On April 19, with Andrews’ back improving, Williams reinstated Smith in center and Mike at second.
 With very few exceptions, Mike Andrews would be the Red Sox’ starting second baseman for the next four years.